 Haunted by his memories and the disappearance of a fellow survivor, George’s fractured life is intertwined with that of a woman from another dimension, seeking refuge on Earth.
 This is a novel imbued with beauty and feeling, filled both with existential loneliness and a deep awareness that all life is interdependent.

 From the Wreck is long listed for the Miles Franklin Literary Award and the Voss Literary Prize.
-It won the Aurealis Award for Best Science Fiction Novel and was shortlisted for the Readings Prize for New Australian Fiction, the Adelaide Festival Awards for Literature and was on the Locus Recommended Reading List.
+It won the Aurealis Award for Best Science Fiction Novel and was shortlisted for the Readings Prize for New Australian Fiction and the Adelaide Festival Awards for Literature and was on the Locus Recommended Reading List.

 ‘It’s hard to find the right words to praise this novel.
 I think we need a whole new critical vocabulary to be invented.
 Rawson recreates a vanished historical world with utterly convincing characters as well as inhabits the mind of a cephalopod alien and make us feel, in both cases, yes, that’s exactly how it is.
 Jane Rawson’s writing is mysterious, chilling and tender.
 The book is a sort of miracle.’
 Lian Hearn